rybrennan/reach-project/README.md

  x MAKE API SECTION IN README
  - revisit to bundle into a `dist` folder
   - Add error Handling
-  - All-things-keyboard and UI'y
-  - A mySQL based scoreboard component x And mysql in general
-  - AWS EC2 deploy
+  x All-things-keyboard and UI'y x A mySQL based scoreboard component x And mysql in general x AWS EC2 deploy
 	Stretch goals-
 - A dictionary (clue) API- eg
 - and corresponding compomemt